sagejs/starter-kit/docs/get-started/prerequisites.md

 :::

-## SendGrid
+## Resend

-Unfortunately, I don't have access to [Postman](https://start.open.gov.sg/docs/getting-started/prerequisites#postman-api), so SendGrid is the only built-in option.
+Unfortunately, I don't have access to [Postman](https://start.open.gov.sg/docs/getting-started/prerequisites#postman-api), and SendGrid doesn't like me, so Resend is the only option.